 Introduction to Emotional Stressors

-This hour will examine how to help individuals better identify, understand, and manage their mental skills, responses to stress, performance preparation strategies, and focusing techniques designed to help patients be more effectively under pressure.
-Topics to be covered include positive self-talk, confidence, concentration, motivation and goal setting, peak performance states, self-regulation techniques to control arousal, and coping strategies for dealing with the multiple demands facing daily life.
+This hour will examine how to help individuals better identify, understand, and manage their mental skills.
+The program will discuss responses to stress, performance preparation strategies, and focusing techniques designed to help patients be more effective under pressure.
+Topics to be covered include positive self-talk, confidence, concentration, motivation, goal setting, peak performance states, self-regulation techniques to control arousal, and coping strategies for dealing with the multiple demands facing daily life.

 Co-treating with other Health Care Providers

-Students will learn and evaluate current legal and ethical guidelines used in the counseling profession and in psychology profession.
+Students will learn and evaluate current legal and ethical guidelines used in the counseling and psychology professions.
 Students will apply ethical decision-making models and formulate effective, evidence-based collaborative strategies used to resolve emotional dilemmas that arise when working with individuals, couples, families, and groups.
-Students will also learn what it means to integrate a professional counselor and other mental health professional into the treatment plan.
+Students will also learn what it means to integrate a professional counselor and other mental health professionals into the treatment plan.

 Doctor of Chiropractic Certified in Acupuncture